Esperance Water Supply Upgrade

 Water Corporation is upgrading Esperance’s water supply infrastructure to support water security for the Esperance community.
 This National Water Grid project is funded by the Australian and Western Australian governments and delivered in partnership with Water Corporation.

 We are equipping three existing groundwater bores and constructing a new 1.2km water pipeline in the Eleven Mile borefield, west of Esperance.
-The newly equipped bores will replace three existing bores in the Esperance township, which will be decommissioned.

 Where is this happening?

-The bores and pipeline will be located west of Esperance in the Eleven Mile borefield.
+This work is happening west of Esperance in the Eleven Mile borefield.
 Please see the map below.

 Why is this happening?